What’s the difference between tax-sheltered and Roth contributions?

 When retired, your distributions will be taxable

-You're required to begin taking distributions at age 73, unless you're still working for the sponsoring employer
+You’re required to begin taking required minimum distributions (RMDs) at age 73, unless you’re still working for the employer sponsoring your retirement Plan

 • You expect to be in a lower tax bracket during retirement